gkorf/pwc/docs/source/webclient.rst

 Technology and tools
 --------------------
 Pithos+ web client is a gwt application.
 It is written in Java and compiled to javascript that runs in the browser.
+More info about gwt can be found here http://developers.google.com/web-toolkit/

 General architecture
 --------------------

+The web client does an adaptation of the container/object server-side data model to the more user-friendly folder/file data model.
+The client uses the API to retrieve info about the containers and objects from the server and displays them in a tree-like structure.
+It uses two special gwt widgets, CellTree (https://developers.google.com/web-toolkit/doc/latest/DevGuideUiCellWidgets#celltree) and CellTable (https://developers.google.com/web-toolkit/doc/latest/DevGuideUiCellTable) for the folder tree and filelist accordingly.
+The CellTree widget initiates calls to the API at the beginning and each time a subtree is expanded in order to fetch all info needed to display the subfolders.
+That way the datamodel is controlled by the widget.

 Authentication
 --------------